Skip to main content

 Q: Do I need to approve tokens before using the Hosted SDK?

-- Short answer: You don't need to approve/have enough token balance to call hosted sdk API.
+• Short answer: You don't need to approve or have enough token balance to call the Hosted SDK API.

-- Long answer: Our hosted sdk try its best to return a most correct route by simulating all the routes it returns, however if you don't have enough token or approval, the hosted sdk couldn't simulate the call, the return route will be preview route, which could be different from actual route.
-So TLDR: if you have enough approval and balance, SDK will beable to simulate -> more accurate route.
+• Long answer: The Hosted SDK tries its best to return the most accurate route by simulating all the routes it generates.
+However, if you don't have enough tokens or approvals, the SDK can't simulate the call, and the returned route will be a preview route, which could differ from the actual route.
+In short: if you have sufficient approval and balance, the SDK will be able to simulate the transaction, resulting in a more accurate route.
 Otherwise, all routes are preview routes.

 Also, the API response includes a requiredApprovals field listing tokens that need approval.
 Approve these tokens to the router contract before sending your transaction.